 - Using a cheesecloth (the way I did or you can arrange the cheesecloth inside of colander set in another pot) filter broth from solid contents (vegetables, bones, etc, these can be discarded); then pour broth over meat (enough to cover the meat layer), be careful as the broth is probably still hot:

 - Leave dish in a cooler place (but not too cold to freeze) to cool down and settle for 8+ hours (I kept mine in garage over night at about 45F):

 - If the broth prepared properly it will thicken and jelly (once that happened the dish can be transferred to fridge), the layer of fat will form on top:

 - Before serving jellied meat to a table it can be a good idea to remove fat on top (with a knife); serve jellied meat as appetizer or a main dish on itself; taste great with beets and horseradish relish or mustard:

 Tips and Advices

-- If broth doesn’t begin to jelly after 8 hours, pour it back with meat to a pot, add gelatine, put on burner, bring to light simmer, and cook until the gelatine dissolves completely, then pour broth back to serving dish and let it cool down.
+- If broth doesn’t begin to jelly after 8 hours, pour it back with meat to a pot, add gelatin, put on burner, bring to light simmer, and cook until the gelatin dissolves completely, then pour broth back to serving dish and let it cool down.